-Kapalabhati breathing (also written Kapalbhati) is one of the Shatkarmas, the latter being a set of Yogic purification or cleansing techniques.
+Kapalabhati breathing (also written Kapalbhati), synonymously called the Breath of Fire exercise, is one of the Shatkarmas, the latter being a set of Yogic purification or cleansing techniques.

 In fact, Kapalabhati is a type of Pranayama, a conscious and rapid breathing technique primarily applied to clean the sinuses, throat, and lungs.
 As such it’s a kind of meta breathing technique intended to “purify and cleanse the breath” used as a preparation for other types of Pranayamas.